ongzhixian/PersonalFinanceTracker/aws/cinema/seating_planner_prompt.md

         return False
 ```

-Modify the SeatingPlan class someway that indicates number of available seats for booking in the seating plan.
+Modify the get_seating_plan function as follows:

+def get_seating_plan(self, booking_id:str|None = None) -> SeatingPlan

+If booking_id is None, return SeatingPlan that shows available and booked seats.

+If booking_id is defined, return SeatingPlan that shows available and booked seats and seats belonging to booking_id.

 Code should have typing and follow SOLID principles.
 Write unit tests for code in a separate file.